Reduced basic amount

 - you have some other good reason comparable to the above why you cannot accept work.

-Before we reduce the basic amount of your social assistance, you may tell us your own view of the situation and explain why you think the basic amount should not be reduced or that doing so would be unreasonable.
-Also tell us if you have resolved the issue that could cause a reduction in the basic amount.
+If we are considering reducing your basic amount, you have the opportunity tell us your own view of the situation and explain why you think the basic amount should not be reduced or why doing so would be unreasonable or why it would compromise your indispensable subsistence.
+In such a case, tell us also if you have already resolved the issue that could cause a reduction in the basic amount.

-Kela is authorised to receive information from the municipality to help it consider whether to reduce the basic amount.
+Kela is authorised to receive information from the social services authorities of the wellbeing services counties to help it consider whether to reduce the basic amount.